 In 2004 I started Golden Financial Services, offering debt relief programs and settlement services to U.S. consumers.
-With the help of my partner George Kokinos and a group attorneys that we hired, we developed a proprietary system including contracts, settlement resolution letters and software, all aimed at managing the process of settling debt and growing Golden Financial Services.
+With the help of my partner George Kokinos and the group attorneys that we hired, we developed a proprietary system including contracts, settlement resolution letters, and software, all aimed at managing the process of settling debt and growing Golden Financial Services.

 Before founding Golden Financial Services, I worked with George Kokinos who owned one of the very first non-profit consumer credit counseling companies.
 I served as a manager with over 200 employees and obtained expertise in the debt relief industry during those years.

 How does Debt Settlement affect one’s credit score?

 Debt settlement can have an impact on a person’s credit score differently, depending on each and their situation, according to Golden Financial Services.
 This is a hard question to answer in one sentence, so please read the entire page.

 If you have a 750 credit score and you have never been late on any of your bills, then you will see a decline in your credit score over the first six months of a settlement program, if you were to join.